Kingdom of Galicia and Lodomeria

-The domain was initially carved in 1772 from the south-western part of the Polish–Lithuanian Commonwealth.
+The domain was initially carved in 1772 from the southwestern part of the Polish–Lithuanian Commonwealth.
 During the following period, several territorial changes occurred.
 In 1795 the Habsburg monarchy participated in the Third Partition of Poland and annexed additional Polish-held territory, that was renamed as West Galicia.
 That region was lost in 1809.
 Some other changes also occurred, by territorial expansion or contraction (1786, 1803, 1809, 1815, 1846, 1849).
-After 1849, borders of the crownland remained stable until 1918.
+After 1849, borders of the crown land remained stable until 1918.

-The name "Galicia" is a Latinized form of Halych, one of several regional principalities of the medieval Kievan Rus'.
-The name "Lodomeria" is also a Latinized form of the original Slavic name of Volodymyr, that was founded in the 10th century by Vladimir the Great.
+The name "Galicia" is a Latinized form of Halych, one of several regional Eastern Slav principalities of the medieval Kievan Rus'.
+The name "Lodomeria" is also a Latinized form of the original Slavic name of Vladimir, that was founded in the 10th century by Vladimir the Great.
 The title "King of Galicia and Lodomeria" was a late medieval royal title created by Andrew II of Hungary during his conquest of the region in the 13th century.
 Since that time, the title "King of Galicia and Lodomeria" was included among many ceremonial titles used by the kings of Hungary, thus creating the basis for later (1772) Habsburg claims.
 In the aftermath of the Galicia–Volhynia Wars, the region was annexed by the Kingdom of Poland in the 14th century and remained in Poland until the 18th-century partitions.

-As a result of border changes following World War II, the region of Galicia became divided between Poland and Ukraine.
-The nucleus of historic Galicia consists of the modern Lviv, Ternopil, and Ivano-Frankivsk regions of western Ukraine.
+After World War I and the Russian civil war, Galicia became part of the Second Polish Republic.
+Then, as a result of border changes following World War II, the region of Galicia became divided between the Polish People's Republic (Republic of Poland until 1952) and the Ukrainian SSR of the Soviet Union, now Poland and Ukraine.
+The nucleus of historic Galicia broadly corresponds to the modern Lviv, Ternopil, and Ivano-Frankivsk regions of western Ukraine while the western part makes up the bulk of the Polish Lesser Poland and Subcarpathian Voivodeships and a large part of the Silesian Voivodeship.